Salauyou/Java-Utils/README.md

 utility to work with beans.
 Now, it has only one method `BeanHelper.cloneOf()` which deeply clones a bean with nested hirerarchy without using serialization.
-Nested maps and collections are deeply cloned, proxied properties are resolved to original classes (now, JDK, Javassist, Spring and CGLIB proxies are handled), which allows to easy and safely clone beans with proxied properties and collections, e. g. entity beans produced by Hibernate with Javassist.
+Nested maps and collections are deeply cloned, proxied properties are resolved to original types (now are handled JDK, Javassist, Spring and CGLIB proxies), which allows to easily and safely clone beans that are proxied or have proxied properties/collections, such as entity beans produced by Hibernate.

 --
 [`EntityMapper`](src/main/java/ru/salauyou/util/mapper/EntityMapper.java) —